erroronline1/caro/readme.md

 ### Tools
 Some general tools are available to read and create 2D-barcodes, view STL-files (e.g. for communication of a CAD-unit with another manufacturing unit).

 Also a CSV-Filter and its manager are sorted here.
 The CSV-filter processes respective filetypes using the [CSV processor](#csv-processor) and can be used for any kind of list matching.
-The filter is accessible by defines authorized users.
+The filter is accessible by defined authorized users.

 The audit module gathers data from the application in regards of proofing lists for fulfilment of regulatory requirements:
 * incoporated articles